paul-breen/cassava/README.md

 c.close()
 ```

-As noted in the previous section, the `header_row` and `rows` attributes hold the header row and data rows parsed from the input data.
+As noted in the previous section, the `header_row` and `rows` attributes hold the header row and all rows parsed from the input data.
 Hence you could also directly set `rows` (and optionally `header_row`), rather than reading them from a file using the `read` method, and still be able to make use of the methods that cassava provides.

 #### Reading input data with different delimiters